keijiro/FFmpegOut/README.md

 ![gif](http://i.imgur.com/bkQlFxX.gif)

-**FFmpegOut** is a Unity plugin that records and exports rendered frames in Unity to a video file with using [FFmpeg] as a video encoder.
+**FFmpegOut** is a Unity plugin that records and exports rendered frames in Unity to a video file by using [FFmpeg] as a video encoder.

 The main scope of FFmpegOut is to reduce rendering time when using Unity for pre-rendering.
-It greatly reduces the amount of file I/O compared to exporting raw image sequences, thus it could be an effective solution when the bandwidth is the most significant bottleneck.
+It greatly reduces the amount of file I/O compared to exporting raw image sequences, so that it can be an effective solution when the bandwidth is the most significant bottleneck.
 On the other hand, FFmpegOut is not optimized for real-time capturing.
 It's not strongly recommended to use it in an interactive application.